orphu/mcdungeon-docs/configuration.rst

    The enchant code (see `Enchanting <http://www.minecraftwiki.net/wiki/Enchant>`_) and enchant level.
 You can have multiple enchants.

 lore
    Lore text for the item.
 Lore text is limited to 50 characters per line and 10 lines.
+You can use \s to insert the section sign for text formatting.

 Examples: